+If training continues to rely solely on LiDAR-derived labels, performance in these label-scarce regions will remain limited due to domain shifts in landscape, architectural style, and imaging conditions.
+While alternative strategies such as synthetic data generation and domain adaptation \citep{thebenchmark,xiong2022,zhao2023b,song2024} can alleviate some of these issues, they cannot fully replace real geospatial measurements.
+Incorporating imperfect labels provides a practical and scalable approach to extending model applicability worldwide, enabling reasonable performance in regions where perfect labels are unlikely to become available in the foreseeable future.

-There have been attempts to train networks with imperfect data through weakly supervised learning \cite{zhou2018a,chen2017,lienen2021,xiong2022}.
-However, the solutions are tailored to one specific task and problem setting, and thus cannot be adopted directly.
-To design a framework specifically for monocular height estimation, several aspects should be taken into account.
-First, there are different levels of label qualities in monocular height estimation---each requiring a distinct treatment because of different label properties.
-Second, given the availability of high-quality labels corresponding to the development status, the domains vary with different label qualities.
-Third, as one of the thorny issues, the long-tailed distribution of height values also exists in these imperfect labels \cite{chen2023a}.
+Several attempts have been made to train networks using imperfect data through weakly supervised learning \citep{chen2017,zhou2018a,lienen2021,xiong2022}, but most are task-specific and not directly applicable to monocular height estimation.
+Developing a framework specifically for this task requires addressing several factors.
+First, monocular height estimation involves varying levels of label quality, each necessitating distinct treatment due to different label properties.
+Second, the availability of high-quality labels depends on the regional development status, resulting in domain variation that is aligned with label quality.
+Third, a particularly challenging issue is the long-tailed distribution of height values, which is also present within imperfect labels \citep{chen2023e,chen2023a}.

-To address these issues, we propose an ensemble-based framework that deals with all types of label quality.
-We design the training loss functions with careful consideration of the challenges.
-In summary, our contributions are as follows. \begin{itemize} \item To the best of our knowledge, we tackle the problem of introducing imperfect labels in training monocular height estimation networks for the first time. \item We propose an ensemble-based pipeline, compatible with all kinds of label qualities. \item We propose loss functions tailored to best exploit the supervisory information from the imperfect labels.
-This includes the balanced soft height loss and the ordinal constraints.
-We also propose the ground truth augmentation module to mitigate the blurring effect in the outputs. \item We conduct experiments on two datasets, and we demonstrate the efficacy of our proposed pipeline in learning from the imperfect labels and balancing the performance across various domains. \end{itemize}
+To address these challenges, we propose an ensemble-based framework capable of handling diverse levels of label quality.
+The training loss functions are carefully designed to mitigate the associated difficulties.
+Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this work is the first to address the integration of imperfect labels in training monocular height estimation networks. \item We introduce an ensemble-based pipeline compatible with various label qualities. \item We develop loss functions tailored to leverage supervisory signals from imperfect labels, including a balanced soft height loss and ordinal constraints.
+Additionally, we propose a ground truth augmentation module to reduce the blurring effect in model outputs. \item We conduct extensive experiments on two datasets, demonstrating the effectiveness of our pipeline in learning from imperfect labels and achieving balanced performance across diverse domains. \end{itemize}